manuGil/online-core/docs/source/georeferencing.rst

 -------------------------

-Users of geo-information often need to transform datasets from a particular coordinate system to another. `Coordinate transformations <Coordinate transformation_>`_ are necessary because some analysis require it, or simple because map-user have especial requirements when it comes on how to represent spatial data on a map.
+Users of geo-information often need to transform datasets from a particular coordinate system to another. `Coordinate transformations <Coordinate transformation_>`_ are necessary because some analysis requires planar measurement units.
+In other cases, the map-user have especial requirements on how to represent spatial data on a map.

 .. attention::
    **Question.**
-   You should have noticed that the these datasets have different coordinate systems and datums: ``DEM, floodzones, highways, parish, and rivers.``
+   You should have noticed that these datasets have different coordinate systems and datums: ``DEM, floodzones, highways, parish, and rivers.``

    + What problems can result out of leaving these layers with their current coordinate systems?
-   + If you had to transform all these datasets to a single coordinate system, which coordinate system will you choose as target?
+   + If you had to transform all these datasets to a single coordinate system, which coordinate system will you choose as a target?
 What criteria determine your choice?
 Give examples for these specific datasets.

 Task 4.1
-   After choosing a projected coordinate system and datum for your datasets.
-Use QGIS to do the transformations.
-Put attention on which layer requires transformation of projections or transformation of projection and datum, because **the order in which you do transformation matters.**
+   After choosing a projected coordinate system, and datum for your datasets, use QGIS to do the transformations.
+Put attention on which layer requires a transformation of projections or a transformation of projection and datum, because **the order in which you do transformation matters.**

 .. note::
    **QGIS.**
    You may need to refer to QGIS manual, section `projecting and transforming data <https://docs.qgis.org/testing/en/docs/training_manual/vector_analysis/reproject_transform.html>`_.

 Task 4.2
    Sometimes, when visualising data in QGIS, some of the layers do not align with each other.
 This may be because a data layer has an **unknown or incorrect coordinate** system defined.
 Or a data layer has no *georeferencing* ( no reference to any coordinate system at all).
-Do you have any data layer that do not align with the rest of the data layers in your current project?
+Do you have any data layer that does not align with the rest of the data layers in your current project?

 -------------------------------------------